akshayb9/akshayb9/README.md

 🚀 Experienced Data Science Analyst | 📊 Expert in Python, SQL, Alteryx, Tableau | 🤖 Machine Learning Enthusiast | Azure technology

-I recently completed my Master's in Business Analytics from the University of Illinois at Chicago.
+I recently completed my Master's in Business Analytics from the University of Illinois at Chicago in Dec 2023.

 Motivated by a deep passion for merging business acumen with the capabilities of data science, I harness analytical insights to inform intelligent strategic decisions and ignite innovation within the realm of business analytics.
 I am eagerly drawn to roles that offer opportunities to apply this skill set, contributing to the dynamic landscape where business understanding and data-driven insights converge.
 I'm excited about roles such as: